JARS3N/RscriptLaunch/README.md

 # RscriptLaunch

-rust exe to launch the Rscript in specified package.
+Created a Rust .exe to serve as the single point from which to launch all the PipeFish shiny apps.
+Having all those desktop shortcuts to launch scripts was getting messy.